NelipeFunes/NelipeFunes/README.md

 Full Stack Developer
 ------------------------

-I've been studying to be a full stack developer.
+I'm a full stack developer.
 I'm very passionate about cars and how things work.
 A phrase that represents me is that if you have a good cup of coffe in your hand, nothing is impossible.

 * 🌍  I'm based in Itanhandu, Minas Gerais, Brazil
 * ✉️  You can contact me at [felipedevnunes@gmail.com](mailto:felipedevnunes@gmail.com)